-Brooke West BSc, C-IAYT is certified as a Yoga Therapist by The International Association of Yoga Therapists, dedicated to sharing Yoga with everyone.
+Brooke West BSc, C-IAYT is certified as a Yoga Therapist by The International Association of Yoga Therapists and an Accessible Yoga ® Ambassador, dedicated to sharing Yoga with everyone.

 Brooke West (they/she) is a longtime student of Raja yoga and has been teaching yoga and meditation since 2005.
 She is an innovative researcher, dedicated educator and a compassionate peer support group facilitator.
 She thoughtfully supports those who have had spiritually transformative experiences.
 She acts to stay socially current, to keep yoga relevant, to educate herself and to teach as inclusively as possible.